Director: Don Richardson

 Hoping to restore his youth, Dr. Smith utilizes alien technology to reverse his biological clock.
-Moments later, Smith continues to speak in an adult voice despite being trapped in the body of a small child—an embarrassing display, even by the typical standards of Lost in Space.
+Moments later, Smith continues to speak in an adult voice despite being trapped in the body of a small child—an embarrassing and cringe-worthy display, even by the typical standards of Lost in Space.

 When stating his credentials, Smith claims to be a doctor of intergalactic environmental psychology as opposed to a trained physician.
 Astute viewers will nevertheless note that in “The Reluctant Stowaway,” Colonel Smith performs an examination on Will after sabotaging the Jupiter 2—a continuity error that series enthusiasts may find difficult to overlook.

 Similar to “Time Merchant” from later in season three, “Kidnapped in Space” employs an iconic science fiction trope (i.e., time travel) to offer a commendable cautionary tale, namely that technology—normally a useful tool for the enrichment of mankind—can become a dangerous weapon when used to “play god” by interfering with human fate.